Introduction

 How much BNG is required?

-A minimum of 10% BNG is sought reflecting the forthcoming requirements of the Environment Act.
+A minimum of 10% BNG is required, reflecting the requirements of the Environment Act.

 Net gains are additional to any mitigation or compensation that is required to address development impacts.